Benito Cereno: The shaving scene

 The scene of Babo's shaving of Don Benito is, in Delbanco's words, "a meditation on subjectivity itself."
 Captain Delano enjoys the sight of Babo performing the kind of personal service to his master Delano thinks blacks are especially well suited for, manicuring, hair-dressing, and barbering.
+(Note: As Melville's contemporary audience would have recognized, "these were, in fact, among the few trades open to free blacks in antebellum America.")
 Don Benito, on the other hand, shakes with fear.
 Apparently, Babo tests the blade across his palm, and for Delano the sound is that of a man humbling himself, while Cereno hears "the black man warning him: if you make one move toward candor, I will cut your throat."
 When Delano notices that the shaving cloth covering Don Benito is the Spanish flag, he finds this use an indignity that for a moment gives him occasion to see in Babo a "headsman" and in Don Benito "a man at the block", but quickly reassures himself that blacks are like children and therefore fond of bright colors, so that nothing is wrong with scene.
 In Delbanco's estimation, "Delano's capacity for self-deception is limitless."

 Babo then draws a spot of blood from Don Benito with a flick of his razor, an accident he calls "Babo's first blood" and blames on Don Benito's shaking.
 He then concludes Don Benito's toilette with a comb, as if to put on a show for Delano.
 Then, just when Delano has preceded the other two out of the cabin, Babo cuts himself in the cheek.
 On deck, he shows Delano the bleeding and explains that this is Don Benito's punishment for the accident.
 Delano is momentarily shocked by this Spanish cruelty, but when he sees Babo and Don Benito reconciled he is relieved to notice that the outrage has passed.